overview

 • All applicants (international & domestic) pay the application fee

-• Obtain three letters of reference
+• Obtain one letter of reference

 • Submit one transcript from all institutions of higher education previously attended